V.F. Corporation [VFC] stock Initiated by Goldman analyst, price target now $79

 Goldman have made an estimate for V.F.
 Corporation shares, keeping their opinion on the stock as Sell, with their previous recommendation back on July 14, 2021.
 While these analysts kept the previous recommendation, Pivotal Research Group dropped their target price from $94 to $100.
 The new note on the price target was released on May 18, 2021, representing the official price target for V.F.
 Corporation stock.
 Previously, the target price had yet another raise to $102, while RBC Capital Mkts analysts kept a Outperform rating on VFC stock.
 On March 08, 2021, analysts increased their price target for VFC shares from 86 to 94.

 V.F.
-Corporation [VFC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.79.
-With this latest performance, VFC shares dropped by -1.01% in over the last four-week period, additionally sinking by -4.49% over the last 6 months – not to mention a rise of 34.68% in the past year of trading.
+Corporation [VFC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.59.
+With this latest performance, VFC shares gained by 3.28% in over the last four-week period, additionally plugging by 4.61% over the last 6 months – not to mention a rise of 36.16% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and V.F.
 Corporation [VFC] shares currently have an operating margin of +7.82 and a Gross Margin at +52.94.
 V.F.
 Corporation’s Net Margin is presently recorded at +3.84.